Richard R. Freeman: Atomic physics

 Freeman focused on the energy level systematics of high-angular-momentum Rydberg states of alkali-metal atoms and described them through a quantum-defect model.
 His research indicated polarization of core electrons to be the major contribution to the quantum defect.

 High energy density physics

-He studied light absorption in ultra-short scale length plasmas and calculated the absorption of S and P polarized light at a glossy interface.
+Freeman studied light absorption in ultra-short scale length plasmas and calculated the absorption of S and P polarized light at a glossy interface.
 He explained different methods to model the absorption of a short laser pulse as a function of intensity.

-Freeman conducted numerical simulations of the energy spectrum of electrons escaping in a cell code large-scale plasma and found a significant difference in the simulated energy spectrum recorded by electron spectrometer and the computations made within the target.
+He conducted numerical simulations of the energy spectrum of electrons escaping in a cell code large-scale plasma and found a significant difference in the simulated energy spectrum recorded by electron spectrometer and the computations made within the target.
 He then presented the mechanisms responsible for the resulting difference and also discussed the applications of constraints regarding obtaining electron energy distributions from experimental data.